 Buckle up and take a look at these perplexing old maps of the world.
 Here are maps made by the Greeks more than 2,000 years ago, the first map that depicts the New World, the first one that uses the name ‘America,’ one of the first to show Australia… Oh! and a map of Virginia drawn by Pocahontas’ friend, Captain John Smith.

 These 37 old maps will blow your mind:

 (Photo: Bibi Saint-Pol/Public domain)

-This is how the Greeks had viewed the world for centuries.
+This is how the Ancient Greeks viewed the world for centuries.

 2. Hecataeus, Greek.
 5th century BC